install.packages("pak") #IF NOT ALREADY INSTALLED

 theme_plus(begin_discrete = 0.28,#<--DISALLOW DARK PURPLE REGION.

-end_discrete = 1) #<--ALLOW YELLOW REGION.In this example, we’ve disabled the purple end of the palette and we’ve enabled the yellow region, which means we have some points that now lack contrast with the background.
-But no worries–that’s something we can fix!
+end_discrete = 1) #<--ALLOW YELLOW REGION.In this example, I’ve disabled the purple end of the palette and I’ve enabled the yellow region, which means I have some points that now lack contrast with the background.
+But no worries–that’s something I can fix!

 To see the default color palette for a continuous variable, let’s temporarily map color to a numeric variable instead: